campdogg/ardusub_surftrak/README.md

 In the altitude section you can see the controller responding fairly quickly to the rangefinder readings.

 In the rangefinder section, you can see that the rangefinder readings stay in a fairly small band, indicating that the controller is doing a reasonable job keeping the sub at a fixed distance above the terrain.
-There is still some oscillation.
+There is still a little oscillation.

+The rangefinder reading delay is 0.8s.
+RNGFND_GAIN is 0.4.

 ### surftrak in SITL (sawtooth)

 The [sawtooth terrain graph](logs/sitl/surftrak/sawtooth/merged.pdf) shows a sharp jump up 4m, a plateau, and a fall of 4m at 0.25m/s.
 There are some significant changes from the trapezoid case:
 * the sub climbs quickly, but the climb rate is clipped by the controller.
 The max climb rate appears to be 1m/s.
-* there is significant overshoot and some oscillation, even with RNGFND_GAIN set to 0.4.
+* there is significant overshoot and some oscillation.

+The rangefinder reading delay is 0.8s.
+RNGFND_GAIN is 0.4.

 ### surftrak in Gazebo